rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 ---
 Goals:
 1. Save the life of one of my new friends
-2. Make it to the Crimson Covert
+2. 1.
+Make a good drawing of a creature I find on my field trip.
-3.
+3. Find out a secret about someone in the party.

 Completed Goals:
 - Learn more about Mick's past group.